 Tonto Crape Myrtle

 Large clusters of soft-textured fuchsia-red blooms on a semi-dwarf form.
-The foliage turns a luscious orange-red in fall for exquisite cool season color.
-Smooth, colorful peeling bark provides year-round interest.
-Good mildew resistance along with excellent heat and drought tolerance make this an excellent choice for landscape accent or container specimen.
+Foliage turns a luscious orange-red in fall for exquisite cool season color.
+Smooth, colorful peeling bark adds year-round interest.
+Resists mildew, and is heat and drought tolerant.
+Excellent choice for landscape accent or container specimen.
 Deciduous.

 - OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Fast-growing, multi-stemmed shrub 8 ft. tall and wide.